icccee/calculator/README.md

 # calculator

-making a calculator From scratch via python
+this is a simple python projoect

-hard code a caculator from pyhon
+createing from scrach

-goal:
+initial goal:

 1,make the caculator actually working as is

-2,GUI
-3,pack it for cross platform
+2,GUI, from tkinter

+further idea:

+1, pack this code, simple install by click

+2, maintain and updates

+3, anything ......